 Three years ago I ordered fresh veggie spring rolls (also called summer rolls) at a Granville Island Farmer’s Market in British Columbia and my life was forever changed.
 OK, that’s a bit of an exaggeration, but really – they rocked my world.
 How can something as simple as fresh spring rolls taste so good?
 It’s just some raw veggies and mung bean vermicelli noodles wrapped in rice paper.
 Of course, there’s also the delicious dipping sauce, which really is the showstopper of this recipe.
 It’s good!
 I mean, really good.

-When I lived in Vancouver, I would order them at least twice a week for lunch from the most amazing food stand in Granville Island.
-Note to you, if you are ever in Vancouver going to Granville Island market is a must.
-Not just for the spring roll stand but the market in general, you could spend a whole day there … easily.
+When I lived in Vancouver, I would order these veggie spring rolls at least twice a week for lunch from the most amazing food stand in Granville Island.
+Note to you, if you are ever in Vancouver , going to Granville Island market is a must.
+Not just for the spring roll stand but the market in general.
+You could spend a whole day there … easily.
 As the locals themselves would point out, the market is a jewel in the Island’s crown.